 This second image shows you a high-level overview of what the GRI indicators and reporting requirements look like (these are extracts from a cool little PDF chart that the GRI publishes for quick reference, click here to download pdf).

-If you are interested in learning more about the GRI, check out Everblue’s ISSP Sustainability Associate Training Program.
+If you are interested in learning more about corporate sustainability reporting and GRI frameworks, check out Everblue’s ISSP Sustainability Associate Training Program.